gitforwork2/gitforwork.github.io/_posts/2015-05-01-dnow-analysis.md

     April 2012 – the company acquired Wilson International at .4x revenue

-Another quick search lead me to DNOW's competitor, MRC's [10K](http://www.sec.gov/Archives/edgar/data/1439095/000119312513466793/d640547d8k.htm) about an acquisition of privately held Norwegian company,
+Another quick search lead me to DNOW's competitor, MRC's [10K](http://www.sec.gov/Archives/edgar/data/1439095/000119312513466793/d640547d8k.htm) about an acquisition of a privately held Norwegian company,

     Stream’s 2014 EBITDA is expected to be approximately $30 million, and the acquisition purchase price reflects a multiple of 8.7 times estimated 2014 EBITDA.